 Given the prevailing uncertainties over the UK’s political and economic landscape, UK equity issuance fell sharply in November on both a month-on-month and year-on-year basis.
 The resulting deal count was very heavily concentrated in the Financial Services, Equity Investment Instrument, and Real Estate Investment and Services sectors.

 While November saw a broad recovery in global equity, UK risk assets largely failed to participate as concerns over the form of the UK’s imminent ‘Brexit’, and the economic consequences of such, continued to grow.
-The FTSE 100 ended the month down by 1.60%, while the more domestically-exposed FTSE 250 and AIM indices fell by 2.11% and 4.54% respectively.
+The UK top 100 companies ended the month down by 1.60%, while the more domestically-exposed UK top 250 and AIM indices fell by 2.11% and 4.54% respectively.

 At a sectoral level, losses were somewhat less widespread than in October, though the staple ‘Brexit hedges’ in the Oil & Gas (-5.60%) and Mining (-5.71%) sectors failed to offset rising domestic risk premia in the face of prospective oversupply.
 At time of writing, the market is anticipating a reduction in crude oil supply from the ‘OPEC Plus’ group of producers, to better balance markets.

 As seen in October, the traditionally defensive Food & Beverages and Pharmaceuticals & Biotechnology sectors did offer some relief, managing monthly gains of 3.77% and 3.50% respectively, the latter supported by a positive earnings season.
 Additional support was lent by the Telecommunications sector which posted a stellar 13.61% gain on the month.
 While Telecomms performance has generally been poor and volatile during the course of 2018, it appears that investors are now taking a more positive stance on the financial restructuring of the index heavyweights.